Svellem/brad-homeassistant-config/README.md

   * [Bluetooth iBeacons](http://amzn.to/2slTOIF)
   * old iPhones with IPCam app
   * Synology DS413j - NAS
+## Presence
+Tracking with:
+* Owntracks - 'significant changes' mode, iBeacon
+* HomeAssistant iOS app - enable location tracking, enable iBeacon
+* ping - Is my phone pingable on my network?
+* TPLink router - Is my phone currently a connected client?
+* Bluetooth

+I use a python script to filter 'home' and 'not_home' signals by platform.
+* All platforms update 'home' if they detect my presence
+* Only GPS platforms (Owntracks, iOS app) update 'not_home'
+* Retain the most recent GPS coordinates and battery state regardless of platform

+This script creates a new device_tracker with the most recent information and state, using the most platforms in the most reliable way.

 ## Automations
 * Alarm
   * Alarm Away - when no one is home